jarun/buku/README.md

       -w                   fetch title info from web, works with -a, -i, -u -x N                 works with -P, N=1: show only URL, N=2: show URL and tag -z                   show debug information
-                           any other option shows help and exits buku

     Keys
       1-N                  open Nth search result in browser.
 Enter exits buku.